Web-Dev-Codi/Setup-a-local-Web-Development-Environment/README.md

 Hit Enter until the process is done

-Open the file id_ed25519.pub inside the .ssh directory within your Home directory
+In the terminal open the file id_ed25519.pub inside the .ssh directory within your Home directory with the following command.
 ```bash
 cat id_ed25519.pub
 ```